Do you have something

 Monarchs use a variety of habitats from meadows to edges of agricultural fields to gardens and anywhere else flowers are blooming that provide nectar sources for adults.
 Milkweeds are required for breeding, with eggs being laid on the underside of common milkweed and the caterpillars feeding exclusively on their leaves.
 Monarchs also pupate on milkweed plants.
 The third summer generation migrates southward, feeding on nectar throughout their journey to Mexico, where they overwinter on trees on one small section of mountainside forest.
 In 2015 all the monarchs from east of the Rockies ended up in a single, 3 acre patch of forest.

 Monarchs in NH represent just a small percentage of the population.
 Habitat for this species is found along the edges of agricultural fields; however farming has declined over the last 100 years.
 Backyard pollinator gardens have been encouraged recently, and citizens are involved in some of the national citizen science projects such as Monarch Watch.
+You can help the Monarchs by planting or preserving milkweed plants in your yard to feed the caterpillars and avoid using pesticides and herbicides.
+You can also feed the butterflies by planting a backyard pollinator garden to provide nectar.

-Information found here: NH Fish and Game
+NH Fish and Game

 July: